ambiorix-web/ambiorix-docs/content/docs/ambiorix/middleware.md

 weight: 9
 ---

-Middlewares a functions that run __before__ anything in the application.
+Middlewares are functions that run __before__ anything in the application.
 They are mostly used to modify or add parameters to the request object.

 ## Creating middlewares